Recommenders in Ecommerce

 Summary

-As the recommender system rapidly approaches 50 years of development, we can see that vast progress has been made by virtue of the inventive researchers dedicated to improving human-computer interaction, creative entrepreneurs in the quest to innovate, and the scientists and engineers developing the increasingly sophisticated technologies at their disposal.
-Yet, there are still five more years to reach this landmark occasion, and still much room for the particular design and practical implementation of the recommender system to be improved in ecommerce – from suggestions that miss the mark by such a distance it leaves consumers questioning how well the brand really knows them, to recommendations that make the consumer uncomfortable and worried for their data privacy.
+As the recommender system rapidly approaches 50 years of development, we can see that vast progress has been made by virtue of the inventive researchers like Elaine Rich who were dedicated to improving human-computer interaction, creative entrepreneurs like Jeff Bezos in the quest to innovate, and the many unsung scientists and engineers working quietly behind the scenes to develop the increasingly sophisticated technologies at their disposal.
+Yet, there is still much room for the ecommerce recommender system to be improved.

 Accenture (2024).
 The empowered consumer.
 Retrieved on 29 November 2024 from https://www.accenture.com/au-en/insights/consulting/empowered-consumer.